lulibrary/analytics_monitor/README.md

 ## To do

-- Maybe store the log entries and results in a database rather than keep processing the whole log file.
+- Store the log entries and results in a database rather than keep processing the whole log file.
+Currently runs fast but as the logfile gets larger .....